Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 • No music storage on this base variant (the 255 Music adds music for $370)

-When this beats the Forerunner 265S (#2 Mid): when you want $100 in savings and don’t need AMOLED display.
-When the 265S wins: when 41mm case size and AMOLED color matter more than savings.
+When this beats the Forerunner 265S (#2 Mid): when you save $100 and don’t need AMOLED or a 41mm case.
+When the 265S wins: when the 41mm size matters more than savings.

 Check price on Amazon ↗ Affiliate link